National Convention: Fall of factions

-The execution of the leaderships of both rival factions caused some to become disillusioned.
-Many sans-culottes were stunned by the Hebertists' execution.
-All positions of influence traditionally held by the sans-culottes were eliminated.
-The Revolutionary Army was disbanded, the inspectors of food-hoarding were dismissed, Bouchotte lost the War Office, the Cordeliers Club was forced to self-censor and the Government pressure brought about closing 39 popular societies.
-The Paris Commune, controlled by sans-culottes, was purged and filled with Committee nominees.
-With the execution of the Dantonists, many of the members of the National Convention lost trust in the Committee and even began to fear for their personal safety.

-Ultimately, the Committee had undermined its own support by eliminating the Dantonists and Hebertists, both of which had backed the Committee.
+Ultimately, the Committee had undermined its own support by eliminating the Dantonists and Hébertists, both of which had backed the Committee.
 By compelling the Convention to allow the arrests of the Girondins and Dantonists, the Committee believed that it had destroyed its major opposition.
 However, the trials demonstrated the Committee's lack of respect for members of the Convention, several of whom had been executed.
 Many Convention members who had sided with the Committee by mid-1794 no longer supported it.
 The Committee had acted as mediator between the Convention and the sans-culottes from which they both had acquired their strength.
-By executing the Hebertists and alienating the sans-culottes, the Committee became unnecessary to the Assembly.
+By executing the Hébertists and alienating the sans-culottes, the Committee became unnecessary to the Assembly.